Skip to content

 registry.attachToServer(server, { toolExposition: 'grouped' });

-See the Tool Exposition Guide for the full comparison and decision guide.
+See the Tool Exposition Guide for the full comparison.